Type text, add images, blackout confidential details, add comments, highlights and more.

 CLIA regulations establish quality standards for laboratory testing performed on specimens from humans, such as blood, body fluid, and tissue.
 This is done for the purpose of diagnosis, prevention, or treatment of disease, or assessment of health.

-What is the role of CLIA in healthcare?
+What is a CLIA in medical billing?

 clia certificate of waiver application